Average Waist Size for Women & Men [Statistics]

 Asian individuals have the smallest waist sizes on average, while Hispanic individuals have the largest.

-The data also shows that men generally have larger waist sizes than women within each racial group, with the exception of the Black community.
+The data also shows that men generally have larger waist sizes than women within each racial group, except for the Black community.

 Taking a closer look at the data, it is evident that Hispanic men have the largest waist size among the groups, with an average of 40.3 inches